daern91/js-monorepo-docker-demo/readme.md

 All below commands are to be executed from `root` folder.

 #### Local install
 1. Run `yarn` to install all dependencies, this installs them correctly both in root and links local dependencies together.
-2. Run `yarn tsc` to type-check and build files.
+The `postinstall` hook will also run `yarn tsc` to type-check and build files.
-3. Run `yarn w:a` to run program in `workspace-a` and `yarn w:c` for `workspace-c`
+2. Run `yarn test` which runs both scripts `yarn w:a` and `yarn w:c` to run programs in `workspace-a` for `workspace-c`

 #### Individual docker builds
 1. Build `workspace-a` image with